seaona/matic-docs/docs/edge/configuration/manage-private-keys.md

 The private key file mentioned for networking is used by libp2p to generate the corresponding PeerID, and allow the node to participate in the network.

 It is located in `keystore/libp2p.key`, and adheres to the [key format](/docs/edge/configuration/manage-private-keys#key-format) mentioned.

+## BLS Secret Key

+The private key file mentioned about BLS is used in the consensus layer to aggregate committed seals.
+The size of committed seals aggregated by BLS is less than the committed seals signed by ECDSA.

+BLS feature is optional and you can choose whether to use BLS or not.
+Refer [BLS](/docs/edge/consensus/bls) for more details.

 ## Import / Export